 But you are here, so saddle the fuck up because you aren’t going anywhere for two more weeks.

 About halfway through, I started questioning why I said yes to an expedition in the first place.
-I was reminded: “You weren’t recruited for your aid climbing skills or your rigging abilities and you don’t climb 5.13 limestone.
-We knew you ‘suck at this’.
+I was reminded why: “You weren’t recruited for your aid climbing skills or your rigging abilities and you don’t climb 5.13 limestone.
+We know you ‘suck at this’.
 That’s why you went—to experience something new.
 To take advantage of an opportunity that you probably would never have again, and that ninety-nine percent of people would never get in the first place.”

 The psych was pretty high in the beginning.
 Traveling to a beautiful, remote island in Africa brought me back to memories of my trip to Tanzania last summer.
 My first trip to Africa didn’t change me in any of the ways I was expecting it to; it prepared me.
 Aly Nicklas prepared me to be uncomfortable, ask questions, listen, and be willing to learn.
 Upon boarding our first flight to Lisbon, I knew that this trip had already changed me.
 I had no idea at the time the truth of this statement.